Commercial property leases

 Temporary protection from forfeiture

 Temporary coronavirus measures have been introduced.
-This means that from 26 March 2020 until 30 June 2021, business landlords can no longer end your lease and take the premises back (forfeit the lease) because of rent arrears.
+This means that from 26 March 2020 until 25 March 2022, business landlords in England and Wales can no longer end your lease and take the premises back (forfeit the lease) because of rent arrears.

 Your landlord may be able to take forfeiture action in other circumstances, including if you: